What Does a Service Member Look Like?

 Over the years, I’ve been asked how I felt as a woman in the military and I always replied, “the same as a male would feel….proud to serve.”
 Now we have the opportunity to show that pride.
 I’ve been fortunate enough to lecture at community events, speak at local schools, and mentor young women interested in joining the military.
 In every instance, the message remains the same….of every decision I’ve made in my life, joining the military has been one of the best.
 I’ve spent the last 24 years serving my country, traveling the world, seeing some of the most beautiful, and the most heartbreaking images, one could ever imagine.
 It hasn’t been easy.
 There were times when I looked back and wondered if I made the right choice.
 But, for all the hardships, long periods away from home, separation from family, constantly being uprooted only to restart again in a strange place at a new job, there hasn’t been one day that I’ve regretted my decision to join.
 Being a member of the United States Air Force has been the greatest honor of my life.
 I’m excited to see what the next generation of female Airmen, Soldiers, Sailors and Marines accomplish and am proud to have played a small part in paving the way to their inevitable success.

-Fundraiser for Membership: this is something that we need to deal with this year is to get new members.
+Fundraiser for Membership: this is something that we need to work on this year to get new members.
 We are looking to get incentives for recruiting new members.
 If you have any ideas please email me by July 7, 2016.

 We have a new Volunteer Tracker that everyone can use for the next year.
 It is simple and Judy Twete brought it back from another state.
 Ask the secretary to email you this if you want to keep the file.